ammaarpatel99/sahee-workshops/README.md

 # SaheeWorkshops

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.<br/>
+**This project is no longer maintained**.
+Some changes are on the dev branch but they haven't been pushed to the production site.

 ## Development server